YouthCup

 Usually, participants have some experience of competition riding.
 Most riders bring their own horses for the event, and for applicants from overseas, good rental horses are available.

 Typically, classes offered at the FEIF Youth Cup have the following.
 Please note that the selection is reviewed every 2 years and might lead to slight changes in the future.
-These are the classes planned for 2022
+These are the classes 2024:

 - T6 (easy T4)